-Mr. J. Dias National President Unifor 205 Placer Court Toronto, ON M2H 3H9
+Ms. L. Payne

+National President

+Unifor

+115 Gordon Baker Road

+Toronto, ON

+M2H 0A8

-During 2020 negotiations, the company and the union discussed the rapid changes in the automotive industry, particularly with respect to the pace of technological development.
-Accordingly, the parties agreed to increase the frequency of the existing Ford-Unifor business review meetings from annual to quarterly.
-Topics for discussion at these meetings may include company product plans, business forecasts and electric, autonomous, connected vehicle and component parts development.
+During 2023 negotiations, the company and the union discussed the rapid technological changes in the automotive industry including the significance of the EV digital transformation, the lineup of internal combustion powered iconic nameplates, and the modernization of the customer experience.
+Accordingly, the parties agreed to continue the frequency of the Ford-Unifor business review meetings on a quarterly basis with Manufacturing, and on a semi-annual basis with the Parts Service and Logistics organization.
+Topics for discussion at these meetings may include company product plans, business forecasts and electric, autonomous, connected vehicle and component parts and service developments in support of delivering our transformational blueprint.